loda-lang/loda-programs/programs/oeis/list3.md

 * [A313533](http://oeis.org/A313533) ([L28 program](313/A313533.asm)): Coordination sequence Gal.6.131.5 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313537](http://oeis.org/A313537) ([L33 program](313/A313537.asm)): Coordination sequence Gal.5.66.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313538](http://oeis.org/A313538) ([L22 program](313/A313538.asm)): Coordination sequence Gal.5.110.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A313560](http://oeis.org/A313560) ([L30 program](313/A313560.asm)): Coordination sequence Gal.6.201.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313561](http://oeis.org/A313561) ([L23 program](313/A313561.asm)): Coordination sequence Gal.4.53.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313568](http://oeis.org/A313568) ([L05 program](313/A313568.asm)): Coordination sequence Gal.3.14.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313569](http://oeis.org/A313569) ([L21 program](313/A313569.asm)): Coordination sequence Gal.6.197.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.